Has your home undergone foundation repair lately?

 Sprinklers and Plumbing

 There is a considerable chance that lifting the foundation can start affecting your sprinkler and plumbing systems.
-Spotting any problems in this department means that you should discuss this with your foundation contractor.
+Spotting any problems in this department means that you should discuss this with your foundation contractor before the work is performed.
+Sprinkler repair is usually covered by the contractor, while plumbing repair is usually the responsibility of the homeowner.

 They can likely direct you to the right company and individual for the job.